mentoring

 Background

-I have been working as a writer since ~2010 (14 years at the time of writing).
+I have been working as a writer since ~2010, so a little while now.
 My first writing role was at Yell Adworks (the company with the big yellow book, which probably ages me).
 I also wrote copy for a camping start-up and an Art magazine, before I landed my first role in medical communications, in the Strategic Communications Team at a health economics consultancy.
 This was back in 2012.

 For just over as decade, I worked ‘agency-side’, working my way up to leading a team of six writers (and numerous freelancers) at a leading healthcare communications agency